X-LANCE/UniCATS-CTX-vec2wav/README.md

 The usage is the same as the "Inference" section.
 Feel free to use these checkpoints for vocoding!

+**CMVN file**: in order to perform inference on out-of-set utterances, we provide the `cmvn.ark` file [here](https://huggingface.co/cantabile-kwok/ctx_vec2wav_libritts_all/resolve/main/cmvn.ark).
+You should extract mel-spectrogram, normalize by that file (computed on LibriTTS), and then feed the model.

 ## Acknowledgement
 During the development, the following repositories were referred to:
 * [ESPnet](https://github.com/espnet/espnet), for most network modules in `ctx_vec2wav/models/conformer`.